gasvaktin/gasvaktin/README.md

 ## Origination of data

 Data over petrol stations and locations is currently just static.
-Price data from the oil companies is fetched on a daily basis.
+Price data from the oil companies is fetched regularly.
+See [here](https://gist.github.com/gasvaktin) for more details on when prices were last checked.

 ### Atlantsolía